-- The HRO/Title IX Coordinator will promptly inform the Superintendent and the person who is the subject of the complaint (respondent) that a complaint has been received. - 2.
-The HRO/Title IX Coordinator may pursue an informal resolution of the complaint with the agreement of the parties involved.
+1. The District Title IX Coordinator will promptly inform the Superintendent and the person who is the subject of the complaint (respondent) that a complaint has been received.

+2. The District Title IX Coordinator may pursue an informal resolution of the complaint with the agreement of the parties involved.
 Any party to the complaint may decide to end the informal resolution process and pursue the formal process at any point.
-Any informal resolution is subject to the approval
+Any informal resolution is subject to the approval of the parties and the Superintendent, who shall consider whether the resolution is in the best interest of the school district and the parties in light of the particular circumstances and

-- of the parties and the Superintendent, who shall consider whether the resolution is in the best interest of the school district and the parties in light of the particular circumstances and applicable policies and laws. - 3.
-The HRO/Title IX Coordinator may implement supportive measures to a student to reduce the risk of further discrimination or harassment to a student while an investigation is pending.
-Examples of supportive measures include, but are not limited to ordering no contact between the individuals involved or changing classes. - 4.
-The complaint will be investigated by a trained internal or external individual designated by the Superintendent and the HRO/Title IX Coordinator.
+131 applicable policies and laws.

+- The District Title IX Coordinator may implement supportive measures (consistent with any applicable collective bargaining agreement provisions) to reduce the risk of further discrimination or harassment while an investigation is pending.
+Examples of supportive measures include, but are not limited to, ordering no contact between the individuals involved; changing a work location or changing a work schedule. - The complaint will be investigated by a trained internal or external individual designated by the Superintendent and the District Title IX Coordinator.
 Any complaint about an employee who holds a supervisory position shall be investigated by a person who is not subject to that supervisor's authority.
-Any complaint about the Superintendent should be submitted to the Chair of the Board, who should consult with legal counsel concerning the handling and investigation of the complaint. - 5.
-The investigator shall consult with the HRO/Title IX Coordinator as agreed during the investigation process. - The respondent will be provided with an opportunity to be heard as part of the investigation.
-The complainant shall not be required to attend meetings with the respondent, but may choose to do so as part of an informal resolution process. - 7.
-The complainant and the respondent may suggest witnesses to be interviewed and/or submit materials they believe are relevant to the complaint. - 8.
+Any complaint about the Superintendent should be submitted to the Chair of the Board, who should consult with legal counsel concerning the handling and investigation of the complaint. - The investigator shall consult with the District Title IX Coordinator as agreed during the investigationprocess. - 148 6.
+The respondent will be provided with an opportunity to be heard as part of the investigation.
+The 149 complainant shall not be required to attend meetings with the respondent, but may choose to do so 150 as part of an informal resolution process. - 7.
+The complainant and the respondent may suggest witnesses and/or submit materials they believe arerelevant to the complaint. - 155 8.
 If the complaint is against an employee of the school district, any rights conferred under an applicable collective bargaining agreement shall be applied. - 9.
 Privacy rights of all parties to the complaint shall be maintained in accordance with applicable state and federal laws. - 10.
-The investigation shall be completed within 40 calendar [or business] days of receiving the complaint, if practicable.
+The investigation shall be completed within 40 business days of receiving the complaint, if practicable.
 Reasonable extensions of time for good reason shall be allowed. - 11.
-The investigator shall provide a written report and findings to the HRO/Title IX Coordinator.

-C. Findings and Subsequent Actions
+The investigator shall provide a written report and findings to the District Title IX Coordinator. - C. Findings and Subsequent Actions

-1. The HRO/Title IX Coordinator shall consult with the Superintendent concerning the investigation and findings.
+166 1.
+The District Title IX Coordinator shall consult with the Superintendent concerning the investigation and findings.

-- 2. If there is a finding that discrimination or harassment occurred, the HRO/Title IX Coordinator, in consultation with the Superintendent shall: - Determine what remedial action, if any, is required to end the discrimination or harassment, remedy its effect and prevent recurrence; and - ii.
-Determine what disciplinary action should be taken against the individual(s) who engaged in discrimination or harassment, if any. - 3.
+If there is a finding that discrimination or harassment occurred, the District Title IX Coordinator, in consultation with the Superintendent:

+- a.
+Shall determine what remedial action, if any, is required to end the discrimination or harassment, remedy its effect and prevent recurrence; and - b.
+Determine what disciplinary action should be taken against the individual(s) who engaged in discrimination or harassment, if any.

+177 3.
 Inform the complainant and the respondent in writing of the results of the investigation and its resolution (in accordance with applicable state and federal privacy laws).